TenebrisX/Airflow-MongoDB-AWS-S3-PostgreSQL-ETL-Data-Warehouse-Project/README.md

 ## Project Overview

-This project involves enhancing your existing data warehouse by adding a new data source and data mart.
+This project involves enhancing existing data warehouse by adding a new data source and data mart.
 The goal is to build a data mart for calculating payments to couriers based on their performance.
 The data from the new source needs to be integrated with the existing data in the warehouse.

 ### Project Tasks